IVRL/FG-NIC/README.md

 - [Results](#results)
 - [Citation](#citation)

-## Degradation model
+## Degradation Model
-To explore the effects of degradation types and levels on classification networks, we also implement five types of degradation model: Additive white Gaussian noise (AWGN), Salt and Pepper Noise, Gaussian Blur, Motion Blur and Rectangle Crop.
-The instruction of those degradatin models is given in [notebook](synthetic_images.ipynb).
+To explore the effects of degradation types and levels on classification networks, we also implement five types of degradation models: Additive white Gaussian noise (AWGN), Salt and Pepper Noise, Gaussian Blur, Motion Blur and Rectangle Crop.
+The instructions for those degradatin models are given in this [notebook](synthetic_images.ipynb).

 ## Requirements
 - Python 3.7, PyTorch 2.1.0;